BulloRosso/faceted-search/README.md

 <h3>Installing Elasticsearch</h3>

-<a href="http://www.elasticsearch.org/download/">Download</a> and install elasicsearch.
+<a href="http://www.elasticsearch.org/download/">Download</a> and install elasticsearch.
 You don't have to configure anything - just start <code>/bin/elasticsearch.bat</code> and the elasticsearch engine starts to listen on its default port 9200.
 This port is preconfigured in the Visual Studio Project.

 <h3>Overview</h3>